 Baroque main square

-The triangular shape of the square was also formed in the Middle Ages.
-This is because the ruins that can be seen today in the center of the square symbolize the former Church of St. Michael .
-Its east-west orientation served as the basis for the houses built around it.
-To the north, the square narrows as we head towards the Vienna Gate.
-The patinated buildings of the square were also built on medieval foundations, and then in the XVIII century, in honor of the visit of Maria Theresa and the ruling family, they were expanded and beautified.
-This is reflected in today's baroque atmosphere in the main square.
+The triangular shape of the square also dates back to the Middle Ages.
+The ruins in the centre of the square today symbolise the former church of St Michael.
+Its east-west orientation was the basis for the houses built around it.
+To the north, the square narrows as you move towards the Vienna Gate.
+The patrician buildings of the square were also built on medieval foundations, and were enlarged and embellished in the 18th century in honour of the visit of Maria Theresa and the royal family.
+This is reflected in the Baroque atmosphere of the square today.

-Starting from the Vienna Gate, on the upper side of the Danube, there is the former Hospital of the Order of Mercy , with a magnificent chapel.
-Right next to it is the Town Hall , one of the gems of secular Baroque architecture.
-Opposite it is the Grand Priest's Palace, which is now home to the Diocesan Collection .
-Recently, the interiors have also been renovated, the original murals have emerged, so the patinated building and the unparalleled collection of the treasury amaze the visitor at the same time.
+Starting from the Vienna Gate, on the side facing the Danube, you will find the former Irgalmasrend Hospital with its magnificent chapel.
+Right next to it is the Town Hall, a gem of secular Baroque architecture.
+Opposite is the Great Prepost Palace, now home to the Diocesan Collection.
+The interior has recently been renovated and the original wall paintings have been restored, so that the building, with its patina, and the treasury's unique collection are both awe-inspiring.

-The huge pink building today is the Cházár András Deaf-Mute Institute, but in the 1700s this building was the Bishop's Palace, where Maria Theresa also stayed with her entourage on that particular visit.
+The huge pink building is now the András Cházár Deaf and Dumb Institute, but in the 1700s this building was the Bishop's Palace, where Maria Theresa stayed with her entourage on that particular visit.

-In the northern part of the square stands the Temple of the Benedictines, as we call it today, the Temple of the Whites.
-In the crypt of the church in 1994, a unique collection of artifacts was excavated, which today we only call the "Váci mummies".
-An exhibition of the excavated treasures can be seen in the museum next to the temple.
+In the north of the square is the Church of the Benedictines, as it is now called, the Church of the Whites stands.
+It is named not so much for its external colour, but for the white habitus of the friars.
+In the crypt of the church, a unique collection of artefacts was unearthed in 1994, which today can only be found in the "the mummies of Vaci" the "Váci".
+The treasures unearthed are on display in the museum next to the church.

-At the southern end of the square stood an inn, where Sándor Petőfi personally stayed during his time as an itinerant actor.
-Today, the Pannonia House is both an exhibition space and an event space.
-Here you will also find the expanded Sajdik exhibition, an exhibition of the treasures of European cast ironwork.
-In summer, pleasant concerts and outdoor programs await you in the courtyard.
+At the southern end of the square was an inn, where Sándor Petőfi himself stayed as a travelling actor.
+A Pannonia House is now an exhibition and event space.
+Here you can find the extended Sajdik exhibition, an exhibition of European cast iron treasures.
+In the summer, there are pleasant concerts and outdoor activities in the courtyard.

-Every corner of the square has something to explore, and you're sure to find the elephant house, the Immakulata statue, the fountain of sister cities, and the iconic World War I statue
+Every corner of the square has more to explore, you're sure to find the Elephant House, the statue of Immaculata, the Fountain of Sister Cities and the iconic World War I statue

 Baroque main square Vác - aerial photo